richardkmichael/carrierwave-activerecord/README.md

 It defaults to "/files".

-The storage path is a property of each file in th db.
-It is build from the store path and the filename.
+The storage path is a property of each file in the db.
+It is defined by calling the identifier method on the uploader.

 ## Contributing